NIVANorge/Mobius2/docs/index.md

 - The [Simply family](existingmodels/simply.html) is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
 - [EasyLake](existingmodels/easylake.html) is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
 - [NIVAFjord](existingmodels/nivafjord.html) is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
 It has biochemistry modules for nutrients, phytoplankton and sediments.
+- [MAGIC](existingmodels/magic.html) is a model for long-timescale evolution of soil water chemistry (with a focus on acidity) in smaller catchments.

-All Mobius2 models can be coupled to one another in larger transport networks.
+Most Mobius2 models can be coupled to one another in larger transport networks.

 ![Catchment](img/catchment_3d_plot.png)